jcamachado/gpu_practice/notes/computer_graphics.md

 In other words, whenever a comment block starts with "Collision Theory checkpoint", it will be related to some part of the skipped theory video(48)

 We create collision model and mesh that will be a simplified version of model and mesh for collision.

+When we test collisions, we want to test against the transformed points.